 Requests under the Official Information Act 1982 should come firstly to the OIA team, who will acknowledge your request and advise on the response process.

 Please visit the full OIA page for the detailed process and to view the latest responses.

-Under no circumstances may interviews, filming or photography be carried out on all Northland DHB hospital sites and DHB facilities without permission from the communications unit team (on weekdays) or the hospital duty manager (holiday periods, after hours and at weekends).
+Under no circumstances may interviews, filming or photography be carried out on all Te Whatu Ora Te Tai Tokerau hospital sites and facilities without permission from the communications unit team (on weekdays) or the hospital duty manager (holiday periods, after hours and at weekends).
 If you carry out filming or photography without permission, our hospital security teams will ask you to leave the site immediately.

 What patient condition updates mean:

 While we respect that some families may want to share information with the media, we respect and support other families' right to decide whether or not to engage with the media.